fenderdigital/platform-exercise/README.md

 **Setup**

-I'm using docker compose to run this project, please follow these steps to configure:
+Please follow these steps to configure:
+- Update the jwt signing key in the line 6 of platform-test/src/secret/secret.go, in the method Fetch
 - `docker build -t platform_test .` (build the docker image)
-- `docker-compose up -d` (instantiate the containers)
+- `docker-compose up` (instantiate the containers)
 - `docker exec -it postgres_docker_container_id psql -U postgres`
   - Copy the contents of this dbsetup and paste into the postgres prompt